woocommerce/woocommerce/readme.txt

 == Changelog ==

+= 3.6.1 - 2019-04-18 =
+* Fix - Remove calls to 'header_register_callback' to prevent conflicts with some hosting providers and PHP versions.

 = 3.6.0 - 2019-04-17 =
 * Enhancement - Merged WooCommerce Gutenberg Products Block feature plugin.
 Adds blocks for the new editor, including hand picked products, featured products, products by category/attribute, sale products, new products, top rated